 Despite the frustration of a warm season, our team found an inexpensive fix to the seemingly costly problem: wood chips.
 The wood chips acted as a thermal barrier, preventing soils from warming and giving us a firm foundation to work on.

-Even with these weather woes, construction of the iron-enhanced sand filter was successfully completed in the fall of 2018.
+Even with these weather woes, construction of the iron-enhanced sand filter was successfully completed in the fall of 2018 along with the other project components.
+The project provides an example of water quality and flood projections showing progress toward state water quality goals.

 Funding the Project